In This Page:

 The benefits of Abdominal Ultrasound:

-- Ultrasound images are shown in real-time as they happen
+- Ultrasound images are shown in real-time

 - The structure and movement of the body's internal organs, as well as blood flowing through blood vessels are able to be seen and recorded